sadirabdulhadi/airbnb_content_analysis/readme.txt

-KEY DIRECTORIES
+#KEY DIRECTORIES

 Census data extraction:
-* Script to build the socio-economic metrics
+* Script to calculate the socio-economic metrics

 Census data correlation:
 * Script to build the cross-correlation matrix